six2dez/test/README.md

 ## Summary

-ReconFTW performs automated enumeration of subdomains via various techniques and futher scanning for vulnerabilties, to give you a potential vulns.(addd moreeeeeeeeeeeeeeee)
+ReconFTW performs automated enumeration of subdomains via various techniques and futher scanning for vulnerabilties, to give you a potential vulns.

 ## Installation